Using Your LocalCryptos Wallet

 LocalCryptos' web wallet is non-custodial, meaning that the private key—hence the cryptocurrency stored in your wallet—is entirely in your control.

-LocalCryptos' wallet is really your wallet — we can't see your private key and don’t have any control whatsoever over the funds in your wallet.
+Your LocalCryptos wallet is truly your wallet — we can't see your private key and don’t have any control whatsoever over the funds in your wallet.

 Using your LocalCryptos wallet works the same way as using any other non-custodial wallet.

-To access it, you first need to create a LocalCryptos account using only a name or an alias, and your email.
+To access it, you first need to create a LocalCryptos account using only a username and your email.

 Once you've logged in, you'll see a "Wallet" tab in the top right corner of your home page.
-When you click on the "Wallet" tab, you will be redirected to a page that shows four different wallets for storing and sending the four different cryptocurrencies we currently support: Bitcoin, Litecoin, Dash, and Ethereum.
+When you click on the "Wallet" tab, you will be redirected to a page that shows different wallets for storing and sending the different cryptocurrencies we currently support: Bitcoin, Litecoin, Dash, Ethereum, and Bitcoin Cash.